-(Editor's Note: Green Scene is a monthly column on sustainable activities at UofL written by the faculty, staff and students responsible for them.)
+(Editor's Note: Green Scene is a monthly column on sustainable activities written by the faculty, staff or students responsible for them.)